Follow ‘The Firework Heroes Code’

 Help for Heroes and veterans’ mental health charity, Combat Stress, have issued a joint call for tougher restrictions on the sale of fireworks in England and Wales.
 The call follows new research carried out by ourselves and Combat Stress, which revealed almost three-quarters of the veteran population back a tightening of the current legislation.

-74 per cent of veterans surveyed want to see the days and times when fireworks can be set off to be restricted further; whilst 67 per cent want a reduction in the overall number of days fireworks can be sold to the public.
+74 per cent of veterans surveyed want to see the days and times when fireworks can be set off restricted further; whilst 67 per cent want a reduction in the overall number of days fireworks can be sold to the public.

-74% of veterans want firework times restricted*
+74% of veterans surveyed want firework times restricted*

 source: Help for Heroes and Combat Stress